camillejohnston/camillejohnston/README.md

 ### Hi there 👋

+My name is Camille Johnston.
+I'm a PhD candidate in Psychology and Neuroscience, as well as an R enthusiast and data storyteller.

+See my workshop on text analysis [here](https://github.com/TU-Coding-Outreach-Group/cog_summer_workshops_2023/tree/master/text_analysis)
 <!--
 **camillejohnston/camillejohnston** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.